As an added boon to employers, the Board applied this rule retroactively to all pending cases in whatever stage.

 The Board’s ruling recognized the importance of an employer’s ability to uphold its rules and policies during the period when it is negotiating with a new union, and is vital so that employers can maintain safety and order in the workplace.
 With the return to longstanding precedent, the law will be more consistent and employers will have the ability to make unilateral decisions as to discretionary discipline during the period prior to the adoption of a first contract.

 Employers should note, however, that this is not carte blanche to discipline employees whichever way the employer chooses without notice and bargaining with the union.
 Rather, employers must follow the policies, practices and procedures that were in place prior to certification or recognition of the union.
 Changing a policy, practice or procedure or disciplining an employee in a way that is not consistent with prior disciplinary practices without first notifying and bargaining with the union will still be a violation of the National Labor Relations Act, unless another exception applies.
 We recommend consulting counsel before unilaterally implementing discretionary discipline prior to the finalization of an initial labor contract, because there may be additional factors and rules to consider.

 For More Information

-If you have any questions about this Alert, please contact Eve I. Klein, Bruce J. Kasten, James R. Redeker, Elizabeth Mincer, or any of the attorneys in our Employment, Labor, Benefits and Immigration Practice Group or the attorney in the firm with whom you are regularly in contact.
+If you have any questions about this Alert, please contact Eve I. Klein, Bruce J. Kasten, James R. Redeker, Elizabeth Mincer, any of the attorneys in our Employment, Labor, Benefits and Immigration Practice Group or the attorney in the firm with whom you are regularly in contact.